hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 # P2PPCB Composer F360

-**P2PPCB Composer F360** is an add-in of Autodesk Fusion 360 (F360).
+**P2PPCB Composer F360 (PC0)** is an add-in of Autodesk Fusion 360 (F360).
 It helps you design your own keyboard which is built on P2PPCB platform.
 I, DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>, offer P2PPCB platform.

 DISCLAIMER: P2PPCB Composer F360 is extraordinarily slow for a large keyboard, so far.
+Around 60 keys are the upper limit in common sense.

 DISCLAIMER: So far, P2PPCB Composer F360 remains at sketchy quality.
 In some cases, you'll get stuck into F360's critical bug and waste much time to get around it.

 ## Requirements: Just designing a keyboard

-- Windows PC
+- Windows PC, English

-F360 runs on Mac too, but P2PPCB Composer F360 uses RPA to get over the lack of F360 API features.
+F360 runs on Mac too, but PC0 uses RPA to get over the lack of F360 API features.
+Windows' language should be english for RPA.

-By leaving all top legends empty, you can get around the problem, I guess (I haven't test it yet).
-But without legends, your work may be a bit hard.
+Moreover, PC0 uses [`cefpython3`](https://pypi.org/project/cefpython3/) package which doesn't run on Mac.

 - Autodesk Fusion 360 (F360)